pinecone-io/pinecone-ts-client/guides/upgrading/v9-migration.md

 The accessor is scoped to the same namespace as the `Index` it hangs off, so `pc.index('my-index').namespace('ns-1').documents.upsert(...)` writes to `ns-1`.

-The flat names remain available as deprecated delegates with unchanged arguments, responses, and errors.
+The flat names were added during the v9 pre-release cycle and never shipped in v8, so this affects only code already written against a v9 pre-release.
+They remain available as deprecated delegates with unchanged arguments, responses, and errors.
 Editors show their replacements; there is no scheduled removal in v9.x.

+Validation errors raised by either shape still name the flat method, for example ``You must pass a non-empty `documents` array to upsertDocuments.``

 | Flat method (deprecated)         | Accessor call                     |
 | -------------------------------- | --------------------------------- |